pkgforge-dev/DeaDBeeF-AppImage/README.md

 ---------------------------------------------------------------

-AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**

 It is possible that this appimage may fail to work with appimagelauncher, I recommend these alternatives instead: